Pslempers/Pslempers/README.md

 - 🌱
 - 2020-2023: I learned some Unreal Engine 5, C++, pixel art, 3D game design, and the German language!
 - 2024: I'm now experimenting with ChatGPT and making small JavaScript web-apps to learn.
-- 2025: I'm enrolled at Humber Polytechnic for Web Development to get coding for real!
+- 2025: I'm enrolled at Humber Polytechnic for Web Development to skill up in the web stack.

 ## github-stats